 Monks are some of the friendliest people you will meet during your travels.
 The monks that you see sweeping the temple stairs may be less concerned about dirt and more interested in removing the insects so that no one accidentally steps on one!

 While interacting with monks, there are a few things to be aware of.
 First of all, keep in mind that monks don't eat in the afternoon, so be mindful about eating or snacking around them.
 Secondly, if a monk is sitting, show respect by sitting before starting a conversation and avoid sitting higher than a monk if you can help it.
 Never point your feet at any Buddhist while sitting.
 Thirdly, you should only use your right hand when giving or receiving something from a monk.

 Women should also be aware of the few extra rules that apply to their interactions with monks.
 For example, women should never touch or a hand a monk something and even brushing against a monk by accident might make them uncomfortable.

 For women participating in the tak bat ceremony in Luang Prabang, they must not make actual contact with the monk when handing over the food or donation.
 In other contexts, women generally pass on their donations to a man, who then hands it over to the monk.

-Give freely: Nearly every temple has a small metal box for receiving donations from the public.
+Nearly every temple has a small metal box for receiving donations from the public.
 These donations keep the temple running, usually on a very thin budget.
 If you enjoyed your visit, giving a small amount would mean a lot.
-A typical donation is US $1 or less.
+A typical donation is $1 USD or less.